Bariatric Surgery Options at Mexico Bariatric Center

 The newer procedures, without proven long-term data, offered today are:

-vBloc® Therapy is a Neuro-Metabolic Therapy, approved by FDA to treat obesity.
-The procedure is safe, reversible and doesn’t alter patient anatomy.
+vBloc® Therapy, or vBloc neurometabolic therapy, is a Neuro-Metabolic Therapy approved by FDA to treat obesity.
+A benefit of the vBloc procedure is that it is safe, reversible, and doesn’t alter patient anatomy.
 A pacemaker-like device controls the hunger signals between brain and stomach to feel fuller longer and reduce the amount of food you want to eat.
-The electrodes placed on the trunk of the vagus nerve minimally invasive.
+The vBloc, or vagal blocking, works directly with hunger signals to the brain, ultimately blocking the receptors that make you feel hungry.
+The electrodes placed on the trunk of the vagus nerve are minimally invasive.
 The company reports an average of 28% excess weight loss (EWL) experienced in one year.
+The outcome of vBloc works similarly to the effect of a gastric sleeve, as the vBloc makes you feel full throughout the day will decreasing the food intake.

 6. Other Non-Bariatric Procedures